CodeDeyya/SerialCommunicator/README.md

 # Time Taken

 I took 3- 4 Hours to complete the Task.
+Made a small fix taking around 5 min which I realized when testing the code.